losrobbos/pizza-store/README.md

   - Cart "/cart" : here we show our cart component
 - Create a Nav to jump between Pizzas and Cart routes

-Bonus:
-  - Display the total price of all pizzas in the cart

-### Stage 3 - Add cart state

-Context:

-- Create a “cart” state - it should hold an array of bought pizzas
-  - use useState hook one more time to set that up
-- Create a function addToCart
-  - this function should add a product to your cart state
-- Export cart and addToCart in the value={} prop to make it available for your components

-Pizza component:

-- Import the addToCart function from context
-- When clicking “Buy” button in your Pizza component
-  - add the pizza to your cart state in context
-  - do so by creating a copy of your cart contents and append the pizza
-  - console.log your cart copy
-  - overwrite your cart with setCart and pass in the cart copy

-### Stage 2 - Outsource your data to ContextAPI

-- Create a directory contexts
-- Create a file PizzaContext.js
-  - Setup a Context & Provider
-  - Outsource your pizza data to there
-  - Export BOTH (!) - the Provider and the Context
-  - Export the pizza data in the value prop of the Provider (=> value={{ pizzas }}
-- index.js: Wrap your App with that Provider
-  - This way we make the data accessible in our whole App component
-- Grab your data in your PizzaList component using useContext

-### Stage 1 - Pizza List

-- Create a PizzaList component
-  - Define an array of pizzas using useState
-    - Use free pizza image links from pixabay, unsplash.it or -your-other-favorite-free-image-service
-  - Render a list of Pizza components from that data
-    - Pass in your data as prop to your pizza component please

-- Create a component to display a pizza
-  - Display Image, title, description and price
-  - Add a Buy now button

-Bonus:
-- On buy click: Display a modal that item was added to cart
+### Bonus Tasks - if you ever have the time

+Here some extras that you can continue working on to ace out your skillset.

+#### Cart total

+Display the total price of all pizzas in your cart

+Hints:

+- Context: Create a function "getTotal"
+  - this should calculate the total sum of your products in cart
+  - export the function by putting it in the value prop of your provider
+  - import the function in the cart

+#### Manage Quantities

+Cart state
+- when adding items to cart: add a quantity field
+- check if item to add is already in cart.
+If so: Increase quantity by 1

+- Allow changing the quantity of items in the cart
+- Allow deleting items in the cart

+#### Redirect

+On click "Buy item" => redirect to the cart page

+#### Product Search

+- Create a PizzaFilter component with one input for the search field
+- As you type in the input: Show pizzas that match search term dynamically

+#### Outsource data to API

+- Copy your pizzas array data to a pizzas.json file in directory “data”
+- Setup an API for your pizzas using JSON Server
+- Add a script to your package.json file for running the API
+- Context: Fetch the list of products from API
+  - use the useEffect hook for that (useEffect => replacement for componentDidMount in function components)